BradHutchings/Mmojo-Server-v2/instructions/206-Create-Mmojo-Share.md

 ## 206. Create Mmojo Share

-**THIS PAGE NEEDS TO HAVE STEPS INCLIUDED FOR INSTALLING AND CONFIGURING SAMBA. -Brad 2025-12-22**

 ---
 ### About the Step
 The Mmojo Share is a file share where I keep files for local access and completed builds.
 It lets me build different items on different build platforms.
 I use a Ubuntu 24.04 virtual machine to build and test x86_64 and cosmo builds.
 I use a Raspberry Pi for building and testing ARM64 and Pi specific builds.
 The Mmojo Share lets me keep .gguf models to test with locally and is where I copy completed and packaged builds.
 Your Mmojo Share will help you organize your builds as well.